 Compared to experiences with reporting sexual harassment, men and women provided markedly different reasons for not reporting the incident of gender discrimination.
 Namely, the mostendorsed reason for not reporting was not thinking anything would be done (54% of women, 54% of men).
 Women in the Army also frequently endorsed not reporting the gender discrimination they experienced because they wanted to forget about it and move on (43%), were worried about negative consequences from military coworkers or peers (42%), and did not want people to see them as weak (41%).
-For Army men, the leading reasons for not reporting included not trusting the process would be fair (49%), believing it would hurt their performance evaluation/fitness report or their career (41%), or because they were worried about negative consequences from a military supervisor or their chain of command (40%).
+For Army men, the leading reasons for not reporting included not trusting the process would be fair (49%), believing it would hurt their performance evaluation/fitness report or their career (41%), or because they were worried about negative consequences from the comparement of the set of the set of the set of the process would be fair (49%).